AdobeDocs/campaign-classic.en/help/reporting/using/collecting-data-to-analyze.md

 ![](assets/reporting_query_edit.png)

 This data selection mode is relevant when the data in the report needs to be collected or built using data in the database.
 In some cases, you can also select the data straight from the elements used in the report.
 For instance when inserting a chart, you can select the source data directly.
-For more on this, refer to [Using the context](../../reporting/using/using-the-context.md).
+For more on this, refer to [Use the context](../../reporting/using/using-the-context.md).

 ## Use the data from a schema {#using-the-data-from-a-schema}